CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Prompt Templates and SOP Details

 \subsection{Role Separation and Determinism}

 The Planning Agent and Judge Agent have strictly separated responsibilities.
 The Planning Agent performs task routing only and never evaluates citation correctness.
-The Judge Agent performs deterministic matching under explicit rules and never controls pipeline execution.
-This separation ensures that citation verification decisions are auditable, reproducible, and not conflated with heuristic reasoning or uncontrolled generation.
+The Judge Agent performs evidence-based matching under explicit rules and never controls pipeline execution.
+This separation makes the verification process auditable and reduces the risk that routing decisions, retrieval failures, and final judgments become conflated.